- Search The Registry

 *Nellie Quander was born on this date in 1880.
 She was a Black teacher and community activist born in Washington, D.C.

 She was the chapter's president.
 On October 11, 1912, there was a regular Alpha Kappa Alpha sorority meeting.
-During the meeting, six organization members were voting to change the name, symbols, and different standards.
-Quander appealed to them to honor the vows they had taken just months earlier, but the girls would disagree.
+Six organization members voted during the meeting to change the name, symbols, and standards.
+Quander appealed to them to honor their vows just months earlier, but the girls would disagree.
 She was "horrified" at the episode.
-After the young women withdrew, Quander began contacting graduate members to establish the sorority that started years before fully.
+After the young women withdrew, Quander began contacting graduate members to establish the sorority that had started years before.
 Quander, Minnie Smith, Norma Boyd, Julia Evangeline Brooks, Nellie Pratt Russell, and Ethel Jones Mowbray moved to incorporate Alpha Kappa Alpha on January 29, 1913.

 After leading the initiative to incorporate the sorority, Quander served as president of Alpha Kappa Alpha.
-In 1913, at the first Boulé at Howard, she was officially elected president.
+She was officially elected president in 1913 at the first Boulé at Howard.
 After serving six years at the next Boulé in 1919 in Chicago, Illinois, she resigned.
 She wrote the constitution's preamble and appointed fellow members to implement the sorority's expansion during her tenure.

 After graduation, Quander taught for the public school system in Washington, D.C., serving generations of students for 30 years.
 Because the District was part of the Federal government, Black teachers in the public schools were on the same scale as whites.
 The system attracted many outstanding teachers.
 From 1914 to 1915, Quander studied at Columbia University to earn her Master of Arts degree.
 Later she pursued additional post-graduate degrees.

 In 1936, Quander earned a diploma at Uppsala University in Uppsala, Sweden.
-She attended the International Conference on Social Work in London, England, during the same year.
+The same year, she attended the International Conference on Social Work in London, England.
 Quander established and supported the School Safety Patrol Unit for twenty-five years in public schools.
 She was a member of the Business Professional and Industrial Committee board of directors in the Phillis Wheatley YMCA.
 She was the national industrial field secretary in work related to unions.
 She was a delegate for unions related to education and the Women's Trade Union League.

-She served as executive secretary of Miner Community Center, which served women and children.
+She served as Miner Community Center's executive secretary, serving women and children.
 She also was secretary of the trustee board of Lincoln Temple Congregational Church.
 In 1984, Alpha Kappa Alpha created a scholarship endowment in Quander's honor.
-The total amount of the scholarship was $125,000 to Howard University junior and senior students.
+The scholarship total was $125,000 for Howard University junior and senior students.
 She devoted her life to education and civic activities.
 She was close to her surviving sister Susie Russell Quander (member of Zeta Phi Beta - Alpha Chapter), nephews, and friends.
 Nellie Quander died on September 24, 1961.